Greg Dortch: Carolina Panthers

-On October 16, 2019, the Carolina Panthers signed Dortch off the Jets practice squad to their active roster.
-He made his NFL debut in Week 9 against the Tennessee Titans.
-He was waived on November 11, 2019, and re-signed to the practice squad two days later.
-He was promoted to the active roster on December 6, 2019, but was waived four days later.
+On October 16, 2019, the Carolina Panthers signed Dortch off the Jets' practice squad to their active roster.
+Dortch made his NFL debut in Week 9 against the Tennessee Titans.
+He was waived on November 11, and re-signed to the practice squad two days later.
+Dortch was promoted to the active roster on December 6, but was waived four days later.

 Los Angeles Rams

-On December 12, 2019, Dortch was signed to the Los Angeles Rams practice squad.
-He signed a reserve/future contract with the Rams on December 31, 2019.
-He was waived on July 25, 2020.
+On December 12, 2019, Dortch was signed to the Los Angeles Rams' practice squad.
+He signed a reserve/future contract with the Rams on December 31.
+Dortch was waived by Los Angeles on July 25, 2020.

 Dortch visited the Tampa Bay Buccaneers on August 23, 2020.

 Atlanta Falcons

 On December 28, 2020, Dortch was signed to the Atlanta Falcons' practice squad.
-He signed a reserve/future contract on January 4, 2021.
-He was waived on June 17, 2021.
+He signed a reserve/future contract with Atlanta on January 4, 2021.
+Dortch was waived by the Falcons on June 17.

 Arizona Cardinals

 On August 3, 2021, Dortch signed with the Arizona Cardinals.
-He was waived on August 31, 2021, and re-signed to the practice squad the next day.
+He was waived on August 31, and re-signed to the practice squad the next day.
 He was promoted to the active roster on December 25.
 He finished the year with three receptions for 15 yards, in five appearances and two starts.

 Due to injuries, Dortch began the 2022 season as a starter for the Cardinals.
 In the first game of the year against the Kansas City Chiefs, he recorded seven catches for 63 yards in the 44–21 loss.
 In the following game, a 29–23 overtime victory over the Las Vegas Raiders, he scored his first professional touchdown on a five-yard reception from Kyler Murray.
 In Week 11, against the San Francisco 49ers, he had nine receptions for 103 receiving yards in the 38–10 loss.
 In the 2022 season, he appeared in 16 games, of which he started four.
 He finished with 52 receptions for 467 receiving yards and two receiving touchdowns.

 Dortch signed a one-year contract extension on March 10, 2023.
 In Week 12 against the Los Angeles Rams, Dortch scored his first touchdown of the season on a seven–yard pass from Murray.

 On April 3, 2024, Dortch signed a one-year exclusive rights tender with the Cardinals.

 On March 12, 2025, the Cardinals assigned Dortch's RFA tender, offering him a one-year, $3.3 million contract.
+In 12 appearances for Arizona, he recorded 29 receptions for 206 yards and three touchdowns.
+On December 6, Dortch was placed on injured reserve due to a chest injury.

+Detroit Lions

+On March 18, 2026, Dortch signed a one-year, $1.4 million contract with the Detroit Lions, reuniting with former offensive coordinator Drew Petzing.
+On August 30, he was released as part of final roster cuts.